LDELZ/Stable-Entertainment-System/README.md

   Interfaces the emulator and machine learning agents.
   *License: Python Software Foundation License (PSF License)*

+## Compatibility
+- Windows Operating Systems 10 and higher

+> **Note** that compatibility is limited based on the use of the SNES9x-rr emulator.
+However, SNES9x-rr was selected for its support of [Bulletproof Recording](https://tasvideos.org/EmulatorResources#EmulatorOverview), [Lua](https://www.lua.org/manual/5.4/) scripting, and [LuaSocket](https://lunarmodules.github.io/luasocket/) .
+Bulletproof recording is required to concatenate videos that are captured when loading a game state occurs.
+Lua scripting is required for memory reading and automated input, and LuaSocket is required for interfacing with other programs over TCP.
+Currently, alternative emulators satisfying these requirements are extremely limited.

 ## Installation
 Follow these steps to install and run the project: